 1) Context study

 In this step, the security teams must identify which system is the objective of the study.
-Here they define the scope of the study and analyze data such as the particular characteristics of the company, IT system architecture, technical and regulatory constraints, business issues, equipment details, software, and human component.
+Here they define the scope of the study and analyse data such as the particular characteristics of the company, IT system architecture, technical and regulatory constraints, business issues, equipment details, software, and human component.

 2) Expression of security needs